aceladines/Bookstore-API/README.md

 # 📚 Bookstore API

+> ⚠️ **Work in Progress** - This project is currently under active development.
+Features are being implemented incrementally following Clean Architecture principles.

 A modern RESTful API for managing a bookstore built with .NET 9 and Clean Architecture principles.
 This project demonstrates enterprise-level software development practices with comprehensive authentication, authorization, and CRUD operations.

 ## 🌟 Overview

 The Bookstore API enables users to register, authenticate, browse books, and place orders.
 It features role-based access control with separate permissions for regular users and administrators, making it suitable for real-world e-commerce scenarios.

+### 🚧 Current Development Status

+This project is being developed incrementally to sharpen .NET development skills and demonstrate Clean Architecture implementation.
+The foundation has been established with:

+- ✅ **Project Structure**: Clean Architecture layers properly organized
+- ✅ **Domain Layer**: Book entity with business logic implemented
+- ✅ **Infrastructure**: Entity Framework Core setup with SQL Server
+- ✅ **Application Layer**: DTOs for data transfer operations
+- ✅ **API Foundation**: ASP.NET Core Web API with Swagger documentation
+- 🚧 **Authentication**: JWT implementation in progress
+- 🚧 **CRUD Operations**: Book management endpoints in development
+- 🚧 **Order System**: Order management features planned

+**Note**: Some features mentioned in this README are planned but not yet implemented.
+Check the [Upcoming Features](#-upcoming-features) section for the current roadmap.

 ## 🏗️ Architecture